 Will Advisors be able to register their advisees?

 No. Faculty advisors cannot register students.
 All students will use Self-Service to register themselves online.

 WHAT ARE THE HIGH-LEVEL STEPS FOR AN ADVISOR?

 - Schedule meetings with your advisees as usual.

 - Obtain your advisees' degree audits as usual.
 (Student degree audits have NOT yet been transferred to the new system, and they will be retrieved from the legacy SIS that's being replaced.
 If someone provided you with printed degree audits in the past, that will not change.)

 - Authorize a student to register by clicking an Advisement Complete button.
-This step is required since a student cannot self-register without authorization.
+This step is required since your advisees cannot self-register without your authorization.

 - View and possibly modify an advisee's fall 2018 draft course plan.
 Students will have been instructed to use Self-Service to create a draft plan prior to meeting with their advisor.

 - Archive an advisee's fall 2018 plan.
 This saves a snapshot of the plan as a PDF file that you can download for your records.